-The rate is 307 NOK per day.
+The rate is 315 NOK per day.
 You must multiply the number of nights you spent at the home with the rate.
-You add the amount to the other food and accommodation expenses you can claim deduction for, and register the total amount in post 3.2.7.
+You add the amount to the other food and accommodation expenses you can claim deduction for, and register the amount in the food and accomodation fields in post 3.2.7.

 You spend 200 nights at the home.

-The total amount, in this case 140 758 NOK, can then be registered in post 3.2.7 in the tax return.
+The total amount, in this case 63 000 NOK, can then be registered in the food field in post 3.2.7 in the tax return.

 If your employer offer a canteen or similar where breakfast, lunch and dinner is served, and the employees' payment is at least equivalent to the market price for such food, you can claim a deduction at the lowest rate of NOK 200 per day.